+- Candidates should be able to

+- explain the tax treatment of the following offshore investments:

+- investment funds investing in equities;

+- foreign currency;

+- single premium bonds;

-- the tax treatment of the following offshore investments: investment funds investing in equities, foreign currency and bonds; - tax implications for investor of 'roll-up' funds, distributor funds and offshore insurance company bonds; - the tax reasons for investing offshore.
+- identify the tax implications for investor of 'roll-up' funds,

+- distributor funds and offshore insurance company bonds; identify the tax reasons for investing offshore.

-4. Inheritance tax
+4. Inheritance tax planning

-4.1 Tax planning aspects with particular regard to transfers, exemptions, reliefs, gifts the use of different types of life assurance products to cover IHT liabilities.
+4.1 Tax planning aspects with particular regard to transfers, exemptions, relief, gifts

-- the definition of exempt transfers, chargeable lifetime transfers and excluded property and the IHT implications in different circumstances; - the definition, suitability, advantages and disadvantages of potentially exempt transfers, gifts with reservation, business property relief, agricultural property relief.
+- define exempt transfers, chargeable lifetime transfers and excluded property and the IHT implications in different circumstances; - define suitability, advantages and disadvantages of potentially exempt transfers, gifts with reservation, business property relief, agricultural property relief; - identify the use of different types of life assurance products to cover IHT liabilities; - explain the application of pre-owned assets tax to the disposal of assets and how this tax applies to life assurance trust arrangements.

-4.2 Will
+4.2 Wills

-- the rules governing wills and intestacy; - the tax implications of the rules of succession/intestacy; - the tax treatment of owning a property either as tenants in common or as joint tenants; - the use of discretionary trusts set up under wills; post-death deeds of variation and disclaimers.

-the difference between mutual wills and mirror/reciprocal wills.
+- explain the rules and tax implications governing wills and intestacy/succession; - identify the tax treatment of owning a property either as tenants in common or as joint tenants; - explain the use of discretionary trusts set up under wills; post-death deeds of variation and disclaimers; - identify the difference between mutual wills and mirror/reciprocal wills.